i-MSCP/imscp/README.md

 ### License

-Unless otherwise stated all code is licensed under GPL 2.0 and has the following copyright:
+Unless otherwise stated all code is licensed under LGPL 2.1 and has the following copyright:

 ```